philipstringer/Kaggle-Project-Springleaf/README.md

 ### Problem Formulation

 * Define:
-  * Input: The data that was intputed was everything remaining after the cleaning.
-Without references are for the columns it was difficult picking specific inputs
+  * Input: The data that was intputed was everything remaining after the cleaning portion.
+Without references for the columns, it was very difficult picking specific inputs
     Output: Binary Classification (1 yes & 0 no)
   * Models: Models used are decision tree, random forest classifier, and Linear discriminant analysis.
   * Loss, Optimizer, other Hyperparameters: